 Codat’s technology is the infrastructure for small business data sharing.
 We want to make consented data sharing between any system or provider an SMB uses as effortless and accessible as opening a webpage on your smartphone.

 It can be hard to visualize how this kind of infrastructure benefits small businesses in the real world, but if you’ve ever worked in retail, you’ve probably had the experience of totting up the till at the end of the day — counting cash and typing the figures into some financial software after 8 hours on your feet.
 Maybe you even had to call up a regional sales manager at the end of the week just so they could know how the store was performing and make decisions on staffing, stock ordering, or expansion.

 When data flows freely between all the tools a business uses, that sales assistant is home half an hour earlier.
 As a sale is made, the information is instantly visible in the merchant’s financial software for the tax to be calculated; it’s in the regional manager’s sales forecasting tool and the store’s inventory planning software stack so that products are replenished automatically.
 No one is typing numbers into spreadsheets when they could be selling, strategizing, or improving their product.

-To make this a reality sooner, we’ll use our Series C funds to incorporate many more integrations into our universal API, connecting to all types and providers of small business financial software across the globe.
-Fintech pioneers will use our API to create products that solve a wide array of challenges that small business owners face, from accessing finance to process automation and many more that we are yet to imagine.
+To make this a reality sooner, we’ll use our Series C funds to incorporate many more integrations into our business data APIs, connecting to all types and providers of small business financial software across the globe.
+Fintech pioneers will use our APIs to create products that solve a wide array of challenges that small business owners face, from accessing finance to process automation and many more that we are yet to imagine.

 We don’t know what all the applications of our technology will look like – we simply know that information wants to be free.
 Today we’ve only uncovered a fraction of the value that opening up small business data can bring to business owners, their providers, and the world, and that’s the most exciting part.